Want to win FREE BBQ Gear? Join the Pitmaster Club!

 A better practice is to do a quick clean of your grates after each cook while the grates are hot, which discourages insects from hanging around between cooks.
 For charcoal grills, you can let the coals burn out and carbonize food residue, but leaving a gasser or pellet burner on can get you in trouble.
 If you are forgetful, as I am, especially after a meal and wine, it is easy to accidentally let the grill run all night and burn through a bottle of propane or a bag of pellets.
 Either set an alarm, or do a quick clean and shut down the cooker before you serve the food.

 The simplest scrubber is just a ball of crumpled aluminum foil.
 It works surprisingly well.
-Fire up the grill, take a big ole sheet of foil, wad it up, put on a heat-proof glove, and scrub.
+Fire up the grill, take a big ole sheet of foil, wad it up, put on a heat-proof glove or hold it with tongs, and scrub.
 That often works as well as a brush.

 Build your own scraper by simply taking a block of hardwood like oak and a heat-proof glove and rubbing the wood on the hot grates.
 If you do it right, eventually you will wear grooves in the wood that fit the grates perfectly.

-Another technique is to use like the CharGon, and then dip a wire brush in water and scrub with the wet brush, creating steam in the process.
-Be careful with wire brushes.
-As I describe below, bristles can come off, get on the food, and end with a trip to the hospital.
-Then follow up with a paper towel pushed around by the brush to pick up any food bits or wire bristles left behind.
+Another technique is to use something like the CharGon, and then dip a still non-metal-bristle grill brush in water and scrub with the wet brush, creating steam in the process.
+Then follow up with a paper towel pushed around by the brush to pick up any food bits left behind.

 Cleansers like Simple Green work well on grease, not so well on carbon.
 Although they market themselves as green, there are some pretty strong solvents in there.
 A mild enzymatic cleaner like Dawn is a safer bet than a chemical cleaner whose residue could be noxious.
 Baking soda and some elbow grease are pretty good too.
 Here’s an article on how to use it.